magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_two-faces-of-reality.md

 Come to practise for liberation!
-It isn’t easy to live in accordance with true wisdom, but whoever earnestly seeks the path and fruit and aspires to will be able to persevere and endure.
+It isn’t easy to live in accordance with true wisdom, but whoever earnestly seeks the path and fruit and aspires to Nibbāna will be able to persevere and endure.
 Endure being contented and satisfied with little; eating little, sleeping little, speaking little and living in moderation.
 By doing this we can put an end to worldliness.

 If the seed of worldliness has not yet been uprooted, then we are continually troubled and confused in a never-ending cycle.
 Even when you